anshulv1401/dsa-mosh/DSA/Part2/README.md

   - Add the last node to the stack
   - Visit all the children
   - While backtracking add the node if all the children of the current node is already done in the stack.

+### Cycle detection in directed graph

+- Maintain 2 sets of notes
+  - one to keep track of all the nodes in the graph
+  - one to store the nodes that we are currently visiting.
+If we haven't visisted all its children we add it to visiting list.
+  - one to store the nodes that we have visited.
+If we visit a node and all its childrens then we add it into visited list.
+  - For cycle dectection with colors, simply rename the sets from visiting, visited to red, green etc.

+# Undirected Graphs

+- Weighted graphs
+  - If edges have weight associated with it. we call it weighted graphs
+    - Cost
+    - Distance
+    - Complexity
+  - Common application is finding the shortest path between tweo nodes